SHartman/academic-cv/content/project/Mechanistic_Physiological_Modeling/index.md

 #slides: example
 ---

-Since 2012 I have been working with Warren Porter & David Lovelace to
+In 2012 I joined up with Warren Porter, David Lovelace and Paul Mathewson to